itsmebombie/ascii-video/README.md

 ### --frame-cap

 This flag is an optional flag.
-You can specify the desired frame numbers it compiles before it stops here.
+You can specify the desired frame numbers it compiles before the program stops here.
 Example: `py main.py --file examples/cutmeoff.mp4 --frame-cap 2500`

+### --ascii-multi

+This flag is an optional flag.
+You can specify the desired ASCII grayscale multiplier here.
+Example: `py main.py --file examples/cutmeoff.mp4 --ascii-multi 1.25`

 ## Extra Settings